 The rough cutting is made with a technique called aradachi.
-A variety of blades and knives are used to precisely cut different items.
-Sometimes two ends of leather do not meet, but it is actually regarded as an authentication of natural quality.
+A variety of blades and knives are used to cut different items precisely.
+Sometimes two ends of leather do not meet, but this is regarded as the authentication of its natural quality.

 - 3. Patterning

 In the sarasa technique, colorful prints are created using a different paint for each hand-carved paper stencil pattern.
-High skills are required for handling urushi to control seasonal factors such as temperature or humidity, and to apply urushi evenly.
-It takes approximately 3 to 7 days to complete a typical article made of beautiful lacquered deer leather.
+Because Japanese lacquer is sensitive to tempertature, humidity, and other seasonal factors, it requires lots of skill to apply evenly.
+It takes approximately three to seven days to complete a typical article made of beautiful lacquered deer leather.

 In the fusube technique, chains are used on white buckskin to remove fine furs.
 Depending on the design, hemp yarn is wound around the leather or patterns glued in place before dying.
-Buckskins are honey colored by straw smoking in a taiko.
-Some hides are smoked for 4 to 5 hours longer with resin to deepen the color from yellowish brown to brown.
-After removing the thread and glue, the patterned buckskins are dried in a constant temperature drying room, before being left for a few days in a shady and airy room.
+Buckskins are dyed a honey color by straw smoking in a cylindrical drum.
+Some hides are smoked for four to five hours longer with resin to deepen the color from yellowish brown to brown.
+After removing the thread and glue, the patterned buckskins are dried in a drying room with a consistent temperature, before being left for a few days in an airy shaded room.

 - 4. Sewing/Finishing

-In the urushi zuke and sarasa techniques, the patterned leather is cut to shape and chamfered to thin the edges before sewing it into the final piece.
-Hand stitching is carefully carried out along the edge of any uneven urushi patterned surface.
-Light hammering is used to shape the item and leather is sewn on the reverse side along with the fitting of snaps, zippers and any leather fittings.
-Each item is meticulously inspected and only the highest quality pieces are awarded the inden label and passed to the markets.
+For both the lacquer application and sarasa techniques, the patterned leather is cut to the shape of the design, rounded out to thin the edges, and sewn into the final piece.
+Hand stitching is carefully carried out along the edge of any uneven Japanese lacquer patterned surface.
+Light hammering is used to shape the item, leather is sewn on the reverse side along, and the fitting of snaps, zippers or any other fasteners occurs.
+Each item is meticulously inspected and only the highest quality pieces are awarded the inden label and shipped.

 Where to Buy & More Information